liudonghua123/kov_roms/readme.md

 I collect these roms just based on personal interests and hobbies.
 Please do not use for commercial purposes or other illegal purposes.

+I searched and compared the kov roms in [fbneo roms](https://www.planetemu.net/roms/finalburn-neo-arcade-games?page=K), [fba roms](https://www.planetemu.net/roms/fb-alpha?page=K), [mame roms](https://www.planetemu.net/roms/mame-roms?page=K) on https://www.planetemu.net/.
+There are 46 in fbneo, 31 in fba and 32 in mame.
+I just tested a few roms, all of the three emulator works.

 ### List

 ```shell